-There are over 5.2 kilometres of bus lanes across the borough, which provide a facility for better bus journey reliability and the avoidance of congestion.
-The 'Salford Bolton Network Improvement Programme' (SBNI) has provided similar improvements in both Bolton and Salford to improve the reliability of cross-boundary bus services.
+There are over 5.2 kilometres of bus lanes in the borough, which provide a facility for better bus journey reliability and the avoidance of congestion.
+The 'Salford Bolton Network Improvement Programme' (SBNI) has provided similar improvements in both Bolton and Salford to improve the reliability cross-boundary bus services.
 The multi-modal package of local network interventions is focussed on improving the safety of short and medium trips by walking, cycling and bus.

 As noted in Greater Manchester's Transport Strategy 5-year Delivery Plan, there are two proposed Quality Bus Transit (QBT) routes between Bolton and Wigan and Bolton, Bury and Rochdale.
 Both QBTs are at an early stage with business cases still needing to be developed.
-Although these are at an early stage, it is important to keep these in mind throughout the transport strategy.
+Although these are at an early stage it is important to keep these in mind throughout the transport strategy.

-Going forward, a confluence of favourable operational changes in Greater Manchester will provide opportunities.
-Zero-emission fleets, intelligent traffic signalling, better telecommunications technology and national support from the Government present opportunities for the franchised bus network to significantly improve services for Bolton.
+Going forward, a confluence of favourable operational changes in Greater Manchester provide opportunities; zero-emission fleets; opportunities for intelligent traffic signals; better telecommunications technology; and national support from Government present opportunities for the franchised bus network to significantly improve services for Bolton.